wakoliVotes/lingoken/courses.md

 -->
 <!-- // Write section -->

+# Enrol and get a Tutor
-# Learn and Master Kenyan Languages
+## Learn and Master Kenyan Languages

 Kenya is home to a rich tapestry of over 42 languages, each with its unique charm, grammar, and cultural depth.
 Whether connecting with your roots, broadening your linguistic skills, or exploring a new culture, our courses are tailored to help you dive into the heart of Kenya's diverse languages.